buddies-kwa-kim/buddies-workspace/README.md

 ## Overview

 This is a set of scripts to configure a MacOs or Linux machine.
 It's mostly MacOS but it can also be used to configure WSL on windows.
 On a MAC it will do everything.
 On WSL it sets up CLI tools and prompt only.

 The setup script should be repeatable without causing any issues.
-It works on my machine(s).

 However - These scripts are designed for NEW machines.
 If you try to install it on an existing machine there might be conflict issues where I use brew and the existing install is another method.

 ## What the setup scripts will do